exadel-inc/etoolbox-authoring-kit/docs/md/injectors.md

 }
 ```

 Some filters are supplied out of the box.
-E.g., `NonGhostFilter` allows filtering out "ghost component" resources (those with the resource type "*wcm/msm/components/ghost*").
-The `NonNullFilter` filters out invalid/null children.
+E.g., `NonGhostFilter` allows filtering out "ghost component" resources (those
+with the resource type "*wcm/msm/components/ghost*").
+The `NonNullFilter` sorts out invalid/null children.

 Note: the `@Children` annotation can be used with either a field, a method, or a constructor argument.
 When using with a
 constructor, write it like `(@Children @Named("path") List<ListItemModel> argument)` or
-else `(@Children(name = "path") @Named List<ListItemModel> argument)` and also annotate the constructor itself with `@Inject`.
+else `(@Children(name = "path") @Named List<ListItemModel> argument)` and also annotate the constructor itself
+with `@Inject`.

 #### Injector for request parameters

 The `@RequestParam` annotation is used to inject a request parameter.
-The annotated member can be of type *String* or *Object*, then a value coerced to string is injected.
-Else, the parameter can be of type *RequestParameter* (including a list or an array of that type) or *RequestParameterMap* so that the corresponding objects obtained via the *SlingHttpServletRequest* could be injected.
+The annotated member can be of type *String* or *
+Object*, then a value coerced to string is injected.
+Else, the parameter can be of type *RequestParameter* (including a
+list or an array of that type) or *RequestParameterMap* so that the corresponding objects obtained via the *
+SlingHttpServletRequest* could be injected.

 Note: this annotation can be used with either a field, a method, or a constructor argument.
 When using with a
-constructor, use the notation like `(@RequestParam @Named String argument)` and annotate the constructor itself with `@Inject`.
+constructor, use the notation like `(@RequestParam @Named String argument)` and annotate the constructor itself
+with `@Inject`.

 #### Injector for request selectors